isaacpeel/solesonic-llm-api/DATABASE.md

 The initial database setup is handled through Docker Compose, which creates a PostgreSQL container with the pgvector extension.
 The setup is defined in the following files:

-- `docker-db/docker-compose-db.yml`: Defines the PostgreSQL container with pgvector
+- `docker-db/docker-compose-db.yml`: Defines the PostgresSQL container with pgvector
 - `docker-db/init_schema.sql`: Initializes the database with required extensions
-- `docker-db/postgresql.conf`: Custom PostgreSQL configuration
+- `docker-db/postgresql.conf`: Custom PostgresSQL configuration

 ### Docker Compose Configuration

-The `docker-compose-db.yml` file sets up a PostgreSQL container with the pgvector extension:
+The `docker-compose-db.yml` file sets up a PostgresSQL container with the pgvector extension:

 ```yaml
 services: